Auburn, New South Wales

 Auburn is a Western Sydney suburb in the state of New South Wales, Australia.

 Auburn is located 16 km west of the Sydney central business district and is in the local government area of Cumberland City Council, having previously been the administrative centre of Auburn Council.

 The suburb was named after Oliver Goldsmith's poem The Deserted Village, which describes 'Auburn' in England as the "loveliest village of the plain".

-Auburn prides itself as one of the most multicultural communities in Australia, being home to a high percentage of immigrants from Afghan, Turkish, Lebanese, and Chinese backgrounds.

 History

 Origins

 The Auburn area was once used by Aboriginal people as a market place for the exchange of goods, a site for ritual battles and a 'Law Place' for ceremonies.
 The area was located on the border between the Darug inland group and the Eora/Dharawal coastal group.
 The Wangal and Wategoro, sub-groups or clans, are the groups most often recognised as the original inhabitants of the Auburn/Homebush Bay region.

 Bennelong, one of the most famous Natives of the time, was a member of Wangal, as was his wife, Barangaroo.
 Pemulwuy, who organised tribes to resist the white settlement of the Sydney region from 1790 to 1802 was also a member of the Wangal.

 On 5 February 1788, soon after the landing of Captain Phillip at Sydney Cove, Captain John Hunter and Lieutenant William Bradley sailed up what is now known as the Parramatta River, as far as Homebush Bay.
 Captain Hunter was the first European to set foot within the Auburn Local Government Area.
 Ten days later, the Governor, along with a well-armed party in three boats, reached Homebush Bay.
 They ventured about 3 km inland.
 The following day a party of explorers traced the river in a westerly direction, coming to the place where the Duck River enters the Parramatta River.
 They explored the tributary as far as the depth of water permitted.
 Seeing what appeared to be ducks rising out of a swamp covered with reeds, they named the river Duck River.
 The ducks were actually Eastern Swamp Hens, but the name Duck River remained.
 The Eastern Swamp Hen featured prominently on the council's Coat of Arms and was part of the former Auburn City Council logo.